MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/update-ot-software.md

 ---

 > [!NOTE]
-> After upgrading to version 22.1.x, the new upgrade log is accessible by the *cyberx_host* user on the sensor at the following path: `/opt/sensor/logs/legacy-upgrade.log`.
+> After upgrading to version 22.1.x or higher, the new upgrade log is accessible by the *cyberx_host* user on the sensor at the following path: `/opt/sensor/logs/legacy-upgrade.log`.
 To access the update log, sign into the sensor via SSH with the *cyberx_host* user.
 >
 > For more information, see [Default privileged on-premises users](roles-on-premises.md#default-privileged-on-premises-users).